Fifty Shades of Grey (film): Filming

 In September, filming was scheduled to start on November 5, 2013, in Vancouver, British Columbia.
 The following month, producer Michael De Luca announced filming would begin on November 13, 2013.
 Principal photography was again delayed and eventually started on December 1, 2013.
 Scenes were filmed in the Gastown district of Vancouver.
 Bentall 5 was used as the Grey Enterprises building.

 The University of British Columbia serves as Washington State University Vancouver, from which Ana graduates.
 The Fairmont Hotel Vancouver was used as the Heathman Hotel.
 The film was also shot at the North Shore Studios.
 The production officially ended on February 21, 2014.
 Reshoots involving scenes between Dornan and Johnson took place in Vancouver during the week of October 13, 2014.
 The film was shot under the working title "The Adventures of Max and Banks."
 Uncredited screenwriter Mark Bomback said he "had never been on a project with that much secrecy around it...The set was on lockdown".

 The film was the last project worked on by prolific Academy Award-winning editor Anne V. Coates before her death in 2018.

 In an alternative ending, both Ana and Christian experience flashbacks.
 Christian jogs in the rain, while Ana sobs in her apartment.
 Christian encounters a gift Ana gave him with the note: "This reminded me of a happy time. —Ana".

 Music

-James said that the film's soundtrack would be released on February 10, 2015.
-The first single, "Earned It", by The Weeknd, was released on December 24, 2014.
-On January 7, 2015, the second single, "Love Me like You Do" by Ellie Goulding was released, later reaching the top three on the Billboard Hot 100, and becoming a hit for the soundtrack.
-A promotional single, "Salted Wound" by Australian recording artist Sia, was released on January 27, 2015.
-To date, the soundtrack has sold 516,000 copies in the United States.
+The film's soundtrack was released on February 10, 2015.
+"Earned It", by Canadian singer the Weeknd, was released as the lead single on December 24, 2014.
+The second single, "Love Me like You Do", by English singer Ellie Goulding, was released on January 7, 2015.
+Both singles reached number three of the Billboard Hot 100.
+The promotional single, "Salted Wound", by Australian singer Sia, was released on January 27, 2015.

+As of May 2018, the soundtrack has sold 516,000 copies in the United States.